Skip to main content

 Written by Vasilis Kontas

-Updated over a week ago
+Updated this week

 The "Destination" provided on our website is a field that we receive from AIS signals and it gets completed by the vessel's crew.
+The information updates are derived from the vessel's AIS transponder, and manual corrections are not feasible; any new transmission will overwrite previously displayed data, emphasizing reliance on live AIS updates.

 Since the vessels’ AIS transponders can only contain information on one destination, we can only know and therefore display the vessel's next destination when it is heading there.